-The lands that will be rehabilitated during the mine closure phase do not possess either of these characteristics.
 Rehabilitation of lands at the East Site and West Site will be typical of rehabilitation at mine sites.
-As such, no specific trails are deemed to be necessary.
+As such, no specific trials are deemed to be necessary for these areas.

 10. INTERVENTION AND ADAPTIVE MANAGEMENT

 By implementing the recommendations of the RRA and its associated studies, the likelihood of adverse rehabilitation outcomes is minimised.
 However, if any adverse or unexpected outcomes occur, the Trigger Action Response Plan (TARP) in Table 12 will be implemented.